aidensuhh/OutPerform/README.md

   - Read ticker symbols from a CSV file
   - Retrieve historical stock data using yfinance
 - Filtering algorithms
-  - Remove stocks that aren't denominated in CAD/USD, didn't IPO before the time interval used for analysis, don't have sufficient monthly volumes or trading days
+  - Remove stocks that aren't denominated in CAD/USD, didn't IPO before the time interval used for analysis, and don't have sufficient monthly volumes or trading history
+- Indicator algorithms that each evaluate stocks based on different financial concepts and compute performance scores
-- Correlation analysis
+  - Market correlation analysis
-- Implied Volatility calculations
+  - Implied Volatility(IV) calculations
-- Exponential Moving Average(EMA) calculations
+  - Exponentional Moving Average(EMA) calculations
-- Sharpe ratio evaluations
+  - Sharpe ratios analysis

-Filter Stocks:

-    Remove stocks with insufficient trading history or volume.

-Compute Scores:

-    Use algorithms to calculate scores based on:
-        Market correlation.
-        Implied volatility.
-        Technical indicators.
-        Sharpe ratios.

-Combine Scores:
+- Overall evaluation

-    Apply weighted indicators to rank stocks.
+  - Apply weighted indicators to rank stocks

-Build the Portfolio:
+- Portfolio generation

-    Select the top 12 stocks based on scores.
+  - Select the top 12 stocks based on scores
-    Allocate weights and calculate fees for each stock.
+  - Allocate weights and calculate fees for each stock

-Output Results:

-    Generate a CSV file containing the final portfolio of stocks and their respective weights.